 Yep.
 You betcha.

-According to this article, dude’s get moody just because they are dudes.
+According to this article [site no longer live], dude’s get moody just because they are dudes.
 Now we have a fun, three letter acronym, too, without the hassle of menstrual bleeding.
 Men’s movements, rejoice!
 We get moody because of a “sudden drop in our levels of testosterone.”
 So there.
 It’s related to a “loss of male identity,” according to the doctor quoted in the article.
 So there, times two.

 Okay, so I’m not gonna credit or discredit any of this (only to say it has brought me nothing but boat loads of fun).
 What’s terrific is the way the article ends: with the advice that, if your man is being a real moody bastard, you should just feed the chump and his moodiness will go away, like a ray of sunshine cut through the clouds.